raghavishukla/raghavishukla/README.md

 ## 👾 About Me

-I’m a recent Computer Science graduate and an aspiring Data Analyst with a strong interest in turning data into meaningful insights.
-I work with Python, SQL, Excel, and Tableau to clean, analyze, and visualize data.
-My projects focus on exploratory data analysis, dashboard creation, and solving real-world problems using data-driven approaches.
-I’m continuously learning and improving my skills, and I use this space to share my analytics projects and experiments.
-Open to entry-level Data Analyst opportunities and collaboration.
+Data Analyst with strong expertise in Python, SQL, Excel, Power BI, and Tableau.
+Experienced in data cleaning, analysis, and visualization through hands-on projects and internships.
+Adept at transforming complex datasets into meaningful insights that support informed decision-making.
+Known for strong analytical thinking, problem-solving, and clear communication.
+Actively seeking opportunities to contribute to a data-driven team and grow as a data professional.
+Happy to connect and discuss potential roles!

 ## 🧠 When I work with data I rely on